 - Interpreter services can be transmitted on-demand through audio and/or visual technology for patients who speak limited or no English.

 Programs supported by telehealth offer new methods for improving healthcare access and quality by extending the reach of healthcare services, improving the ability of rural providers to address a broader range of medical conditions, and facilitating collaboration between professionals with limited access to their colleagues.
-Provider Bridge, a program funded by HRSA and HHS, and managed by the Federation of State Medical Boards, is a platform that connects healthcare providers with state agencies and healthcare organizations to increase patient access to telehealth.
+Provider Bridge is a platform that connects healthcare providers with state agencies and healthcare organizations to increase patient access to telehealth.
 The National Emergency Tele-Critical Care Network (NETCCN) is another collaborative resource project that has emerged as a result of the COVID-19 pandemic, providing surge support by virtually connecting providers to a clinical-technical team trained in critical care assistance.

 Challenges of telehealth in rural communities